GST and other taxes

 How does the deferral scheme operate?

-Importers quote their Australian Business Number to the ACBPS when they enter goods for home consumption.
-If the importer has been approved to defer GST, the ACBPS releases the goods after payment of any customs duty or other charges.
-The ACBPS records the deferred GST liability of each shipment as it is cleared.
-At the end of the month, the ACBPS advises the ATO of the total deferred liability of each importer who deferred GST.
+Importers quote their Australian Business Number to the ABF when they enter goods for home consumption.
+If the importer has been approved by the ATO to defer GST, the ABF releases the goods after payment of any customs duty or other charges.
+The ABF records the deferred GST liability of each shipment as it is cleared.
+At the end of the month, the ABF advises the ATO of the total deferred liability of each importer who deferred GST.